Showing 1 - 1 OF 1

-Keesler AFB does not have kennels on base.
-There are a limited number of TLF units which allow pets.
-Pit-bulls, Staffordshire terriers and breeds of this descent (i.e., Pit-bull mix/Staffordshire mix) are not allowed in base housing.
+Keesler Air Force Base does not have on-base kennels.
+There are a limited number of temporary lodging facility units that allow pets.
+Pit bulls, Staffordshire terriers and breeds of this descent (i.e., pit bull mixes and Staffordshire mixes) are not allowed in base housing.
 These breeds cannot be seen at the Veterinary Treatment Facility.

-Be aware boarding costs are subject to change.
-Always make sure you confirm price before finalizing your plans.
+Be aware that boarding costs are subject to change, so make sure you confirm the price before finalizing your plans.

 Check-ups, immunizations and maintenance medications are available.
-Contact the clinic for details on scheduling appointments.
+Contact the clinic for details on scheduling an appointment.

 Pets must be registered at the base vet clinic.
 To be registered, animals must be at least three months old and immunized with an approved rabies vaccine by a veterinarian.
 Upon vaccination or proof of vaccination, the base veterinarian issues a current Keesler tag and rabies certificate.